What should you do if your pet lizard refuses to eat?

 Introduce Familiar Foods

-If your lizard hasn’t been eating due to a dietary change, re-introduce familiar foods.
+If your lizard hasn’t been eating due to a dietary change, reintroduce familiar foods.
 Offer their favorite insects or greens to stimulate their appetite.
 Remember to dust insects with calcium and vitamin D3 supplements to prevent deficiencies.

 Seek Veterinary Care

-Ensuring a Balanced Diet for Long-term Health
+Ensuring a Balanced Diet for Long-Term Health

 Diversify Their Diet